MDAnalysis/MDAnalysis.github.io/_posts/2021-04-09-prace-workshop.md

 * Parallel analysis in an HPC setting
 * Advanced functionality such as universe construction and transformations

+Our target audience is users in academia and industry who are already familiar with Python and molecular dynamics.

 ## Register soon [places limited]